-Shopping, cafes, bars & restaurants in Acquasparta and surrounding towns.
+Shopping, cafes, bars & restaurants

 The best place to enjoy the Palazzo Cesi is from Caffé La Piazza or Bar Loreti, both favourite local spots, both have tables and chairs set out during the summer months and there is a nice buzz with families and kids playing and the locals discussing the never-ending debates/arguments that all Italians seem to be constantly having!
 You can sit outside and enjoy a coffee or a beer in the newly restored piazza, which up until 2005 was actually used as a car park!
 Both bars are relaxed and friendly and you will always find the local men huddled over a game of cards inside.
 They also serve light snacks and great ice cream.
 Caffé La Piazza is closed on Mondays and Bar Loreti is closed Tuesday.

 Further up heading out of the town on Corso Dei Lincei you have Bar Il Corso, newly restored in 2009.
 They have tables outside during the summer months and serve light snacks, beer and nice wines by the glass.
 There is a Rocchi Pizza on Via Stelluti offering inexpensive pizza slices to take away and lunch dishes, they have a few tables inside too.
 Open Tuesday – Saturday 8.20am-13.30pm and again from 15.40 – 20.30.
 It also opens on Sunday afternoon from 15.40 – 20.30.

 Places to eat